Masumisigma/Code-Duplication-Analysis-Tool-for-Magento-2-Extension/README.md

-# Marketplace Content for How to Use Code Duplication Analysis Tool for Magento® 2
+# How to Use Code Duplication Analysis Tool for Magento® 2

 <h2>Introduction</h2>